 This numerical scheme represents a physical system that is driven with a constant energy buildup rate that releases some fraction of this energy when a critical threshold value is reached.
-This is consistent with, for example, critical stress reconnection heating driven by random-walk footpoint motion (Parker 1988; López Fuentes & Klimchuk 2015).
+This is consistent with, for example, critical stress reconnection heating driven by random-walk foot point motion (Parker 1988; López Fuentes & Klimchuk 2015).
 In this mechanism, the stress in the magnetic field builds with time until a critical level defined in terms of the angle between adjacent magnetic strands is reached, at which point they reconnect and release a fraction of the energy stored in the field.
 The more energy that is released, the longer it will take for the magnetic field to return to the critical stressed state and reconnect again.
 Note, however, that the prescribed heating scheme used here does not assume any particular physical mechanism and is consistent with any heating scenario that builds to a threshold level.
 It also yields similar although not identical (due to the fact that the effects of a heating event are dependent on the physical state of the loop when heating begins) average conditions to systems with constant driving that build to a random stressed state before relaxing impulsively to some constant minimum energy state (Cargill 2014).
-Similarly, it will emulate any system with a power-law distribution of heating event amplitudes and delay times.
+Similarly, it will emulate any system with a power law distribution of heating event amplitudes and delay times.

 2.2.
-Modeled Parameters
+Modeled parameters

 We perform a parameter space exploration over relevant physical properties of coronal heating.
 This involves computing EBTEL hydrodynamic models for combinations of four parameters each in two different states for a total of 16 different conditions.
-These parameters are the length of the magnetic strand, the time-averaged energy flux into the base of the strand (related to the time-averaged volumetric heating rate: Q = F/L), the minimum event delay time, and the power-law slope of the distribution of delay times.
-The parameters explored here represent typical (and by no means extreme) ranges for coronal active regions, where known.
-These parameters are listed in Table 1 and described below.
+These parameters are: the length of the magnetic strand, the

+Table 1.
+EBTEL Model parameters